Vladimir Kvint: Research at the Russian Academy of Sciences (Moscow)

-In 1982, Kvint was elected as a senior researcher and subsequently Head of Department and later a leading scholar at the Institute of Economics of the USSR Academy of Sciences.
-He defined the category of regional scientific-technological policy and its potential role in reducing poverty and promoting ecological protection.
-In the late 1980s, he developed a theory of regional and global emerging markets.

 In 1986, he presented a report on the organization of strategic development of the scientific-technological process to the Council of Ministers of the Soviet Union, arguing that without activating certain factors and functions of motivation, the Soviet Union would face economic difficulties.
 Following this, Kvint faced pressure from the Soviet power structure.

-In 1985, Kvint prepared his second Doctoral dissertation on the "Regional Management of the Scientific-Technological Development of the National Economy."
+In 1985, Kvint prepared his second Doctoral dissertation on the "Regional Management of the Scientific-Technological Development of the National Economy".
 His recommendations included the potential decentralization of the Soviet command economy.
 He was not allowed to present his dissertation to the Scientific Council until February 1988.
 In 1989, he received the lifetime title of "Professor of Political Economy."
 In 2011, by decree of the President of the Russian Federation, he was awarded the title of "Honored Professor of Higher Education of the Russian Federation."

-Since 1989, Kvint has continued his studies in Austria and the United States.

-Kvint has lived and worked in the United States since 1990, and is a naturalized citizen.

 Professorship in the United States

 Kvint's first professorship in the United States was in the international economics department at Babson College in Massachusetts.
-From 1990 until 2004, Kvint was a Professor of Management Systems and International Business at Fordham University's Gabelli School of Business.
+From 1990 to 2004, Kvint was a Professor of Management Systems and International Business at Fordham University's Gabelli School of Business.
 Until 2000, he was also an adjunct professor of Business Strategy at the Stern School of Business at New York University for five years.
 Between 2004 and 2007, he was a Professor of International Business at the Kogod School of Business of American University in Washington, D.C.
 He taught courses including fundamentals of international business, the global marketplace, export-import management, comparative management systems, and developed a global emerging market course for Honors Program students.
 Between 2005 and 2016, Kvint was an adjunct professor of International Business Strategy at La Salle University in Pennsylvania.